ArielYat/Whatsapp-bot-Project/README.md

 _All of the commands below have a certain daily limit_

 - `Check Crypto` - sends a message with the exchange rates of ten different cryptocurrencies compared to the Dollar.
+- `Check stock [stock symbol]` - sends a message with the current info about the stock.
 - `Internet definition [word]` - searches for the word in the website Urban Dictionary and returns the search result.
   - For example: Internet definition chair
 - `Translate to [some language] [words]` - translates the words to the given language via Google Translate.
   - For example: Translate to Hebrew chair
   - In the translation text only one sentence can be written due to Google Translate restrictions.
 - `Download music [link to youtube]` - downloads a song from youtube and sends it as voice message.
 - [`Scan [link]`](ModulesImmediate/HandleURLs.js) - scans the given link for viruses.
   - For example: Scan https://www.google.com/